slochower/smirnoff-host-guest-manuscript/manuscript.md

 A comparison of Lennard-Jones nonbonded parameters for SMIRNOFF99Frosst and GAFF v2.1.
 Values that differ by more than 10% are labeled in red.
 Atom names refer to [@fig:atom-names].
 </div>

+#### Bonded parameters

-Compared to GAFF v1.7, SMIRNOFF99Frosst tends to have slightly larger bond force constants, except for the $\ce{O-H}$ hydroxyl bond force constant, which is much stronger.
+Compared to GAFF v1.7, SMIRNOFF99Frosst tends to have slightly larger bond force constants, except for the O--H hydroxyl bond force constant, which is much stronger.
-In GAFF v2.1, the $\ce{O-H}$ hydroxyl bond force constant is consistent with SMIRNOFF99Frosst, but the carbon-oxygen bond constants are weaker.
+In GAFF v2.1, the O--H hydroxyl bond force constant is consistent with SMIRNOFF99Frosst, but the carbon-oxygen bond constants are weaker.
 Equilibrium bond lengths are very similar ([@fig:bond-req]).

 <div id="fig:bonds">